duangao/Markdown/README.md

 ## Dependency
 + wkhtmltopdf
 	PDF export needs wkhtmlpdf,You can download it from \[wkhtmltopdf](wkhtmltopdf.org)
+> For windows,it can work.But you should put the install directory that just like C:\user\xxx\wkhtmlpdf\bin in path.

 + mathjax
 	You should connect to Internet to support mathjax working.
 + python3